White House vegetable garden: History of White House gardens

-In time of war
+World War I and II victory gardens

 The onset of World War I brought the start of food rationing to the White House.
 In 1918, President Woodrow Wilson and First Lady Edith Wilson brought sheep to graze and fertilize the lawns.
 This was a way to save manpower, fuel, and money required to take care of the lawns, because all resources were needed to fight overseas.
 During World War II in 1943 President Franklin Roosevelt and First Lady Eleanor Roosevelt planted a victory garden on the White House grounds.
 The victory garden movement started because of food shortages caused by the war.
 Millions of victory gardens were planted across America during that period of time, producing about 40 percent of America's vegetables.

-Resistance of vegetable gardens
+Resistance to vegetable gardens

-Past efforts of growing vegetable gardens were not always followed through.
+In the 1970s and 1990s, peacetime vegetable gardens were proposed but did not materialize.
 Jimmy Carter, who was a Georgia farmer and a gardener, talked about how gardening was an important aspect of America's future in his campaign, but declined calls in 1978 to plant a vegetable garden at the White House.
 Another unsuccessful attempt was made by President Bill Clinton, who was denied by the White House, saying it was not in keeping with the formal nature of the White House grounds.
 The Clintons later resorted to planting a small vegetable garden on the roof of the building, where produce was grown and used for cooking.